Project

 Streamed processing of not well-formed XML: output on console isn't output in result file if -o option is used

-Added by Martin Honnen over 2 years ago
+Added by Martin Honnen almost 3 years ago

 I am trying to understand whether streamed processing allows me to process a not well-formed input document and catch the parse error and have the nodes processed before the parse error produce a result.